RobinBKing/VolunteerMatch/README.md

-# Project Template
+# Volunteer Connection

-#### a program that matches users to a volunteer organization.
+#### A program that matches users to a volunteer organization.

-### By Rob King, Pablo Vera, Jacob Steinberg, Ryan Brown
+### By Rob King, Pablo Vera, Jacob Steinberg, Ryan Brown.

 ## Description
 This application is a final project for Intro to Programming.
-The site will dispaly a list of volunteer orgainizations based on user input, using a volunteerMatch API and a Google Maps API.
+The site will display a list of volunteer organizations based on user input, using a volunteerMatch API and a Google Maps API.

 ## setup
 The application can be installed by cloning the project from GitHub.